opral/monorepo/rfcs/001-core-architecture.md

 ##### git-sdk/api

-Git will be run in JS environments (browser and node).
-A package is required to make that work.
-Luckily, [isomorphic git](https://github.com/isomorphic-git/isomorphic-git) provides a base version.
+Git will be run in JS environments (browser and node). [isomorphic git](https://github.com/isomorphic-git/isomorphic-git) provides a base version that is likely fast enough.
+If not, a switch to a wasm version of [libgit2](https://libgit2.org/) should be possible.
+In any case, git is a CLI and not an SDK.
+We expect to extend git substiantally as the requirements evolve.

 ##### git-sdk/host